 English language proficiency.
 See English language tests and qualifications.

 Applications are accepted until shortly before teaching starts in September.
 Applicants should apply as early as possible to be eligible for certain scholarships and for international visa purposes.

 For more guidance, see supporting documents and references for postgraduate taught programmes.Apply for this course

-The MLitt in Early Modern History is a taught postgraduate programme run by the School of History.
-Over two semesters, students complete three compulsory and one optional module.
+The MLitt in Early Modern History is a one-year taught postgraduate programme run by the School of History.

 Teaching methods typically include fortnightly seminars, practical classes and tutorials.
 Class sizes range from individual supervision up to 12 students.
 The modules are assessed by coursework only; there is no final exam.